ppt000/mqtt_gateways/docs/source/concepts.rst

 The source of a message has always been a nice to have, and it should not be any different here.
-The sender, which can be a device or a gateway, is considered as another optional characteristic in our message model.
+The sender, which can be a device or a gateway, is therefore considered as another optional characteristic in our message model.

 Bridging MQTT and the interface
 *******************************